It’s frustrating walking into a thrift store and not finding anything good. I hate leaving empty-handed. Don’t you?

 - Candle sticks – Glue them on to thrifted plates to make cake stands and serving plates.

 - Cheap metal buckets – These make the best for gift baskets.
-Here’s one I upcycled into a gift basket my mom!
+Here’s one I upcycled into a gift basket for my mom!

 - Old cameras – Buy some old bright spray paint and spray paint old cameras, arranging them on your bookshelf or somewhere visually interesting.